WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Various fixes to ADD_AREA_REGION_TRIGGER.
   * Make %COMPONENT_NUMBER% available at uninstall time.
   * Don't link to porn sites from the readme.
+  * --traify-comment doesn't break if you use ~~s to wrap your DO actions in a .D file.

 Version 211:
   * In macro-world, ADD_SPELL_CFEFFECT added.